Continuity vs Categories

 Two Classes of Variables

 Continuous or categorical variables are analyzed differently, so it is essential to differentiate between them before beginning an analysis.
 To complicate that differentiation, numerical values can represent both types of variables.
-Moreover, even for continuous variables, the numeric data values can represent different levels of quality, permitting different types of numerical operations.
+Moreover, even for continuous variables, numeric data values can represent different levels of quality, allowing various numerical operations.

 Before analysis begins, after reading data into the analysis system, distinguish between the continuous and categorical variables and their corresponding properties.